BattletechModders/NavigationComputer/README.md

 ## Future Plans

-* Be able to make a custom route maybe
 * Additional map modes if needed
 * Options for configuring buttons
 * Turn off fake-star-background or yellow overlay by default
 * Default map mode